Jana Pressley, Psy.D. & Joseph Spinazzola, Ph.D.

 A printer-friendly PDF of this resource is available to read and download in English, Spanish and French

-For children and adolescents with a history of complex trauma and their caregivers, we recommend that you review the list of coping strategies in our companion resource guide for youth: Coronavirus (COVID-19) Pandemic Coping Strategies for Youth with a History of Complex Trauma, also available in Spanish and French.
+For children and adolescents with a history of complex trauma and their caregivers, we recommend that you review the list of coping strategies in our companion resource guide for youth: Coronavirus (COVID-19) Pandemic Coping Strategies for Youth with a History of Complex Trauma, also available in Spanish, French, and Portuguese.

 A companion resource for seniors living with chronic conditions and the people caring for them is also available: In This Together: Helping Seniors Living with Chronic Conditions to Maintain Connections in Times of Isolation